 Solo Exhibition at Roman Susan

 In his book of fiction Phi: A Voyage from the Brain to the Soul, neuroscientist Guilio Tononi writes of a “qualiascope”, a hypothetical device that measures integrated information of surrounding spaces and things.
-I borrowed this device from Tononi in order to research Roman Susan’s space.

 “Qualia" are subjective experiences: pain from a stubbed toe, the taste of food, the perception of color.
 These experiences can only be expressed and interpreted - there are no tools for systematically measuring one’s qualia.